ChinmayIngle26/College-ERP/README.md

     *   On **macOS or Linux:** It's usually called "Terminal".
 *   **`.env.local` file:** A special file in your project where you store secret keys and configuration specific to your local setup (like your Firebase project details).
 This file is **not** shared publicly.
 *   **Service Account Key:** A JSON file that gives server-side code (like our Next.js backend features) administrative access to your Firebase project.
 This is also kept secret.
+*   **SMTP:** Simple Mail Transfer Protocol.
+These are the credentials (host, port, user, password) your application needs to connect to an email server to send emails.

 ## Initial Setup Guide